heinwessels/DwarfsOfLight/README.md

   - **Entities** will be stored in a `std::list` in the `Game` class.
 This is good for random inserting, deleting and sorting. `Entities` will almost never be randomly accessed, and will typically be looped through with `iterators`, which is still fast.
 A possible downside is caching since the data won't be stored serially.
 However, the `Entity` only contains pointers to `components` (see next point), so it's already not great for caching.
 This list will also be sorted during rendering (for rendering order), which is very fast with `std::list` since it only changes pointers.
   - **Components** are currently stored in the `entity` it belongs to, in a `std::unorderer_map` of `std::unique_ptr`s.
 Storing it inside the `entity` is not ideal (see TODO #1), but was used for learn the ECS system.
 It's stored in a `std::unorderer_map` to have quick access by using a unique key (`ComponentTypeID`).
 - **Light Rendering:** This is one of the main features of the game.
 Therefore it has a seperate heading, just scroll down.
+- **Floats vs. Doubles:** Initially the software was written using floats, and it worked well until ray tracing was implemented.
+Floats were unreliable on the edge cases, especially on the righthand side on the screen (largest `x` coordinates).
+Therefore, the change was made to doubles.
+This had no noticable impact on the speed, although it was not stress tested, and completely solved the unreliability issue on the ray tracing.

 ## Detailed Descriptions